clean-code-craft-tcq-1/reimagined-design-patterns-Aruna1396/README.md

 ### Advantages & Disadvantages
 Pros:
- - Promotes loose couplings between different objects/components & prevents tight coupling
+ - Promotes loose couplings between different objects/components as it reduces tight coupling
  - Makes the code reusable
+ - Supports Open & Closed Principle
- - Flexibility - plug in and plug out the components at ease
+ - Flexibility - Plug in and Plug out the components at ease

 Cons:
  - Since all communications are handled by a single mediator, it might become a God Object (knows too much and does too much)

+## Decorator Pattern

+### Summary
+This structural pattern allows us to add additional functionalities dynamically without altering the existing/core functionality
+The original object is wrapped by abstract wrapper interface.
+Then core object & decorator object will inherit from this interface, and we can keep adding more decorators as per functionality

+### Example
+Real World Scenario:
+Lets take an example of pizza, where the base topping remains the same and based on the customer requests & pricing additional toppings can be added.

+Similarly, if we have some alert mechanism which will alert the users via mail and there is a need for other types like FB notification, SMS, Calls, we could use this decorator pattern for the addons

+### Advantages & Disadvantages
+Pros:
+ - Supports Open-Close Principle: Ability to add more functionality dynamically without altering existing code
+ - Easy plug in and plug out at run-time
+ - Flexibility

+Cons:
+ - Usage of multiple decorators can make the maintainability difficult.